CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Conclusion

 \section{Conclusion}

-We introduced HugRAG to resolve information isolation and spurious noise in graph-based RAG.
-By leveraging hierarchical causal gating and explicit identification, HugRAG reconciles global context coverage with local evidence grounding.
-Experiments confirm its superior performance not only in standard QA but also in holistic comprehension, alongside robust scalability to large knowledge bases.
-Additionally, we introduced HolisQA to evaluate complex reasoning capabilities for RAG.
-We hope our findings contribute to the ongoing development of RAG research.
+We presented CausalRAG2, a graph-based framework that addresses persistent issues, information isolation and entity-centric node matching, through hierarchical causal gating and explicit causal reasoning.
+Extensive experiments confirm its superior performance not only in standard QA but also in holistic comprehension, alongside robust scalability to large knowledge bases.
+We additionally introduced HolisQA to evaluate holistic comprehension across diverse domains.
+More broadly, the hierarchical causal gating mechanism offers a principled way to organize long contexts and long-term memory that LLMs or AI agents reason over.
+We hope our findings contribute to the ongoing development of related research.